Do you need an in-depth analysis to broaden your knowledge on sustainable consumption?

 Zero Waste Living refers to a lifestyle that aims to reduce waste, also through "radical" choices.
 Consequently, new purchases are avoided when they are not considered essential, and products are chosen to generate zero or minimal waste, also and above all with solutions that allow them to be reused several times.

-What companies can do to respond to the needs of sustainable consumers and their expectations
+What companies can do to meet the needs of sustainable consumers

 Sustainability is the present of business.
 Practices that can lead to competitive advantage, retain customers and attract new investors are provided by detailed and verifiable sustainability information.
 According to a study conducted by Deloitte, 34% of consumers favor certified brands and 64% only trust in independent certifications.